dellis7/GatorSecurityFall2023/README.md

 * In the `GatorSecurity` directory (parent to `senior_project_dea-main` directory) create a `.gitignore` file if one does not already exist
 * Add `.env` to the `gitignore` to prevent login credentials from being pushed to the repo

-From the 'senior_project_dea-main/src' directory, do the following:
+From the `senior_project_dea-main/src` directory, do the following:
-* Edit the 'Config.js' to have the 'SERVER_ADDRESS' variable set to the IP/Hostname of the backend server.
+* Edit the `Config.js` to have the `SERVER_ADDRESS` variable set to the IP/Hostname of the backend server.

 ## Section 4: Pulling in the latest changes to your local environment
 If changes are made in the repo, you will need to pull those changes in by doing the following: